TITLE: WHAT IS OPEN CIRCULAR DESIGN?

 Open Design choses parts, tools and production methods based on common, open, widespread standards.

-- Standards are often well documented, widespread and form the basis for a shared understanding which enables others to work with your design and its parts and give it for example a new or different future.
+- Standards that are well documented and widespread form the basis for a shared understanding and collaboration.
+They enable others to work with your design and its parts in order to give it a new future.

 - Ideally these standard parts, tools and methods are versatile and durable themselves and accessible almost everywhere on the globe for everyone.

-Open Design selects easily recyclable materials and uses design methods that support rather than hinder recycling.
+Open Design selects easily recyclable materials and uses design methods that support recycling.

 - Recycling is almost always better than incineration or landfill.
 But it still is usually a dirty, energy intense, environmentally harmful and complex process.
 But with some materials this is less bad than with others – for example because there are infrastructures established for the recycling of these materials.
 Paper is an example in some parts of the world.
 Go for these materials!